History

 Relocation to a New Site

-Year after year, the number of participants in the trial and the number of entries in the trial grew, leading to the demand for more and more space.
+Year after year, the number of participants in the trial and the number of trial entries grew, leading to the demand for more and more space.
 In 2000, the Annual Flower Trial Garden was moved from its site at PERC to the park on Remington Street that is just across from the newly remodeled CSU Center for Arts, which was the old Fort Collins High School building. more

 The relocation of the garden to this more spacious and visible site furthered its mission by more effectively extending education, research and outreach to students, home gardeners, Master Gardeners, community members and Green Industry personnel.
 The 2.9 acre park features an additional 5,000 square feet of bedding plant space, resulting in 20,000 total square feet of bed space available for planting.